Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Experiments

 Mean episode scores for both agents are shown in Table \ref{reward-table}.
 Both fell far short of the gold-standard ideal observer benchmark, implying a failure of meta-learning.
 In fact, scores for both agents fell close to that attained by the random heuristic reference policy.
 In order to better understand these results, we conducted a series of additional analyses, focusing on the VMPO agent given its slightly higher baseline score.
+These analyses are based on a principle of progressively allowing the agent access to different forms of privileged information about the environment in order to pinpoint the source of difficulty.
+Importantly, note that having access to these kinds of information is not considered `solving' Alchemy, but rather is merely diagnostic of the specific limitations of current agents, which are falling short in ways we detail below.

 A first question was whether this agent's poor performance is due either to the difficulty of discerning task structure through the complexity of high-dimensional pixel observations, or to the challenge of sequencing actions in order to capitalize on inferences concerning the task's latent state.
 A clear answer is provided by the scores from a VMPO agent trained and tested on the symbolic version of Alchemy, which lifts both of these challenges while continuing to impose the task's more fundamental requirement for structure learning and latent-state inference.
-As shown in Table \ref{reward-table}, performance was no better in this setting than in the canonical version of the task, again only slightly surpassing the score from the random heuristic policy.
+As shown in Table \ref{reward-table} and Figure \ref{fig:baseline_only}a, performance was no better in this setting than in the canonical version of the task, again only slightly surpassing the score from the random heuristic policy.